Wendell R. Anderson: Regular season and playoffs

+International

 Political career

-Anderson served in the Minnesota House of Representatives from 1959 to 1962 and in the Minnesota State Senate from 1963 to 1970.
+Anderson served in the Minnesota House of Representatives from 1959 to 1963 and in the Minnesota State Senate from 1963 to 1971.
 He was elected governor of Minnesota in 1970.
 His signature accomplishment as governor was helping to create the "Minnesota Miracle of 1971", an innovative reform in financing of Minnesota public schools and local governments that created a fairer distribution in taxation and education.
-For his efforts Anderson was featured on a 1973 cover of Time magazine.
+For his efforts, Anderson was featured on a 1973 cover of Time magazine.

 After U.S. Senator Walter Mondale was elected vice president in 1976, the governor had to appoint Mondale's successor.
 Anderson agreed with his lieutenant governor, Rudy Perpich, that Anderson would resign as governor, and Perpich, as the new governor, would appoint Anderson to the Senate.

 In what became known as the "Minnesota Massacre", nearly the entire DFL Party ticket was defeated in 1978, including Perpich and the candidates for both U.S. Senate seats, Anderson and Bob Short.
-Anderson's arrangement to have himself appointed to the Senate—and Perpich's role in that appointment—were deemed central factors in the defeats.
+Anderson's arrangement to have himself appointed to the Senate—and Perpich's role in that appointment—were deemed central factors in the defeats; Anderson said the move to appoint himself senator was his big mistake.

-From 1995 to 2001 Anderson served as a director for and head of the legal committee of Turbodyne Technologies Inc. (TRBD) in Carpinteria, California.
-In his later years he was regularly called upon to act as a commentator on Minnesota politics for local stations such as KSTP-TV.
+From 1989 to 2002, Anderson served as honorary consul general of Sweden in Minneapolis.
+From 1995 to 2001, he served as a director for and head of the legal committee of Turbodyne Technologies Inc. (TRBD) in Carpinteria, California.
+In his later years, he was regularly called upon to act as a commentator on Minnesota politics for local stations such as KSTP-TV.

 Personal life

-Anderson married Mary Christine McKee (1939-2018) of Bemidji, Minnesota, in 1963.
+Anderson married Mary Christine McKee (1939–2018) of Bemidji, Minnesota, in 1963.
 They had three children: Amy, Elizabeth, and Brett.
 They divorced in 1990.

-In the 1970s, Anderson appeared on the TV game show "What's My Line?"
+In the 1970s, Anderson appeared on the TV game show What's My Line?
 A panel consisting of Gene Rayburn, Arlene Francis, Gene Shalit and Sheila MacRae was unable to guess that he was the governor of Minnesota.

 In 1975, two of the Swedish District lodges of the Vasa Order of America selected Anderson as Swedish-American of the Year.

-Anderson died on July 17, 2016, of complications of Alzheimer's disease.
-He was 83.
+Anderson died on July 17, 2016, of complications of Alzheimer's disease at the age of 83.
+His cremated remains were buried in Lakewood Cemetery in August 2019.